Bhupesh-V/.Varshney/README.md

 ## What's Inside 👀

 > ~~I am pretty new to this stuff~~ (not anymore), so you won't find any scripts that hack NASA.
-Anyways hope you find something useful, Good luck 👍
+Anyways, hope you find something useful, Good luck 👍

 - [`scripts`](#scripts)
 - [`bash_functions`](#bash_functions)